 Kairos Prison Ministry,an Inter-National Christian organization, active in over 200 State and Federal prisons.

-> View more about Life in the Spirit Ministry
+> View details on Life in the Spirit Ministry

 Small groups meet for in depth study and discussion of a Scripture.
 Contact Hal Rove at 760-346-1967 for more information.